 Looking at today’s highly developed and connected technological world with all those smartphones in our hands, large LED TV’s, internet and 24/7 advertisement exposure, we are all constantly bombarded with annoying trends, materials and tricked into thinking that we need certain things to own, even when it’s totally not necessary.

 Same goes with the food industry.
 Every once a while we are made to watch the food advertisements.
 Buy one pizza get one free, burgers with delicious creamy mozzarella cheese, scrumptious rolls with add-ons, muffins with this and that.
 Our brain and stomach is constantly taunted and teased by such mouth-watering food pictures.
 And as a result of that, we start craving for that piece of food we just saw.
-Today, somehow we always end up binge eating, which is later followed by guilt and weight gain.
+Today, somehow we always end up binge eating, which is later followed by guilt, weight gain, type 2 diabetes, cancer etc.

 From The Perils of Snacking – Hormonal Obesity: